 Research and Publication Ethics

-1) Authorship
+1. Authorship

-■ Author’s Qualifications and Types
+■ Author and Contributor Qualifications and Types

 (2) When a master’s or doctoral dissertation, or a part of it is submitted to JKPA in its modified or revised form, this should be specified in the manuscript, and the first author of the manuscript should be the degree recipient.